The Human Conundrum

 harboring a deep-seated pain

-as I easily tread in the waters
+as I easily tread the waters

-that so often drown the sane.
+which so often drown the sane.

-I see the other humans infatuated
+I see the others infatuated

-over physical gains,
+over physical gains;

 through my window I peek in at them

-from the ethereal plane.
+from the astral plane.

 But who am I,

-what is this formless force,
+what is this formless force perceiving light?

-What is the ghost in this human shell,
+What is the ghost in this human shell

-claiming to understand life?
+who claims to understand life?